akhodakivskiy/VimFx/documentation/options.md

 enabled ignoring of it.
 That’s because otherwise you wouldn’t be able to filter by element text in any other language than English.

+If you have modified your keyboard layout slightly using software, such as having swapped `<capslock>` and `<escape>`, this option will cause VimFx to ignore that as well.
+If that’s unwanted, you need to tell VimFx about your layout customizations by using the special option [`translations`].

-(If you’d like VimFx to pretend that some other keyboard layout than the standard en-US QWERTY is always used, you may do so with the special option [`translations`].)
+If you’d like VimFx to pretend that some other keyboard layout than the standard en-US QWERTY is always used, that’s also a job for the special option [`translations`].

 [Hints mode]: commands.md#the-hint-commands--hints-mode
 [`translations`]: #translations